Authentic and counterfeit oxycodone

 How prevalent is fentanyl use among young people in Orange County?

-OCDE’s Lambert says it’s difficult to know how widespread fentanyl use is among teens because it’s often taken by young people who believe they’re misusing other medications.
+It’s difficult to know how widespread fentanyl use is among teens because it’s often taken by young people who believe they’re misusing other medications.
+According to the most recent California Healthy Kids Survey, only about 5 percent of ninth- and eleventh-graders in Orange County reported ever using prescription opioids.

 Why is fentanyl so dangerous?

-Young people might be accustomed to taking a certain dosage of a typical medication, like one pill for example.
-But if it contains two milligrams or more of fentanyl, a single pill could be fatal.
+Moreover, young people may be accustomed to taking a certain dosage of a typical medication, like a single pill.
+But if it contains two milligrams or more of fentanyl, even one pill can be fatal.
 Experts say the only safe medications are those prescribed by a trusted medical professional and dispensed through a licensed pharmacist.

 How are children and teens getting this drug?

-Children and teens can acquire illegal pills through friends, or they may buy them through social media or websites.
+Children and teens can acquire illegal pills through friends, or they may buy them through social media apps like Snapchat or websites.
+Some transactions are initiated using only emojis.

 “Previously, the biggest concern was getting medications from the medicine cabinet at home,” Lambert says.
 “These newer pills are clearly black-market, and they’re buying them from unknown sources or from dealers.”